Increased Muscle Mass and Lean Muscle

 Unwanted weight gain

-These symptoms of low-T also mimic everyday health issues that may or may not be the result of a hormone imbalance.
-However, if you are able to talk to your doctor and get a definitive answer about having low-T, testosterone replacement therapy may help to remedy one or more symptoms.
+These symptoms of low testosterone also mimic everyday health issues that may or may not be the result of a hormone imbalance.
+However, if you are able to talk to your doctor and get a definitive answer about having low testosterone, testosterone replacement therapy may help to remedy one or more symptoms.
 Talking to your doctor about the effects of low-testosterone can help.
-Studies on lean muscle mass have been shown in a review of clinical trials on lean muscle mass in elderly men as an effective way to address low-T and associated muscle loss.
+Studies on lean muscle mass have been shown in a review of clinical trials on lean muscle mass in elderly men as an effective way to address low testosterone and associated muscle loss.